AOEpeople/Aoe_AmazonCdn/README.md

 - Switch from custom implementation of Amazon S3 interaction in Aoe_AmazonCdn_Model_Cdn_Connector and Aoe_AmazonCdn_Model_Cdn_Adapter to official Amazon SDK.
 Because custom implementation is less reliable then official SDK and can stop working basically at any time in the future
+- Tag all the things, to get rid of dev stability.